 Multistep Tests¶

 Multistep Tests are advanced monitoring tools that simulate complex business processes or user operation paths by chaining multiple API requests.
-They allow the creation of tests using the response data from multiple API connections, thereby validating critical business transactions, simulating end-to-end user journeys, and supporting authentication and authorization.
-This testing method proactively monitors the availability and performance of services, ensures the normal operation of complex processes, and alerts promptly when issues arise.
+They allow the creation of tests using response data from multiple API connections, thereby validating critical business transactions, simulating end-to-end user journeys, and supporting authentication and authorization.
+This testing method proactively monitors service availability and performance, ensures the normal operation of complex processes, and alerts promptly when issues arise.

 Create¶